Codecademy/docs/content/ai/concepts/neural-networks/terms/Adam-Optimization/Adam-Optimization.md

 ### Traditional Gradient Descent

-**Traditional Gradient Descent** is an optimization method used to minimize the loss function of a deep neural network by iteratively progressing toward the steepest descent defined by the negative of the gradient.
+**Traditional Gradient Descent** is an optimization technique for minimizing the loss function in a deep neural network by iteratively moving in the direction of the steepest descent, as determined by the negative gradient.
 It calculates the gradient using the entire dataset and makes a single update to the network parameters.
 This makes Traditional Gradient Descent computationally expensive and time-consuming for large datasets.

 ### Stochastic Gradient Descent